lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 04:51 PM)_

-> My opinion is that I don’t know any of you well enough to make that judgement.
+> My opinion is that I don't know any of you well enough to make that judgement.

 **ProfessorTree** _(19-Aug-18 04:52 PM)_